 There are a small number of generally applicable stages in the information lifecycle where, typically, the responsibility is handed on from one individual or team to another.
 Each of those teams has specific knowledge about the information which subsequent teams may not possess.
 Therefore there is a need to specify the information to be captured at each of those stages.
 Improvements may be needed to, for example, the Representation Information, which was recorded in an earlier stage; this may arise when the better understood or reformatted or re-processed in later stages.

-Therefore there is a need for a curation lifecycle framework to provide guidance as to what additional information should be captured or improved through the various stages of the lifecycle.
+Therefore there is a need for a lifecycle framework to provide guidance as to what additional information should be captured or improved through the various stages of the lifecycle.

 This document should enable: